 Cell Phone Policy

-Phishing Policy and Practices
+Compromised Accounts Policy and Practices

+The holder of any PSU account is responsible for taking precautions to prevent the misuse, or unauthorized access, resulting from the unintentional or willful disclosure of their username and password.
 If PSU ITS detects that your account has been compromised, access to the account will be suspended immediately to preserve the integrity of PSU systems.
 Additionally, your PSU owned computer may be confiscated by an authorized IT technician for analysis and needed repairs.

 University System of New Hampshire Policy on the Use of Technological Resources